nihalpothunoori/nihalpothunoori.github.io/README.md

 Yes, I know, this is pretty horribly organized.
-I'm lazy; sue me.
+I'll come back and refactor it to look nice and pretty ... eventually.